An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Experiments and Results

 \subsection{Results}

-\paragraph{Automatic gate placement.} Since the correct anatomical site was sparsely annotated (see Sec. \ref{sec:dataset}), the ground-truth labels in our dataset are under-annotated.
-To better estimate the error in our angle prediction, we matched each model-suggested gate position with the closest ground truth box.
-The distance was measured by the Euclidean distance between the centroid of the two boxes.
-We did not consider predictions with a too-far distance (larger than 10 pixels) to the matched ground truth.
-We calculated a mean absolute error of $18.2^\circ$ for angle prediction. $83.2\%$ of the ground truth has a matched prediction.
+\paragraph{Automatic gate placement.} The ground-truth gate locations in our dataset are under-annotated (see Sec. \ref{sec:dataset}).
+Hence, to better estimate the error in our angle prediction, we compared each model-suggested gate position box with the closest ground truth box, matched according to the Euclidean distance between the centroid of the two boxes.
+Pairs separated with a too-far distance (greater than 10 pixels; see \ref{sec:appendix_model_validation}) were excluded from this analysis.
+With a 5-fold cross validation, $85.37\%$ (std $2.97\%$) of the ground truth has a matched prediction, with a mean absolute error of $19.36^\circ$ (std $0.47^\circ$) in angle prediction.

+Additionally, an experienced clinician was engaged to check through the model predictions on 737 test images and reject images with at least one unacceptable box prediction, giving a conservative performance estimate.
+This gave an acceptance rate of $68.1\%$.

-\paragraph{Waveform quality assessment. } We applied the proposed waveform quality assessment pipeline on the 657 spectrum images.
+\paragraph{Waveform quality assessment.} We applied the proposed waveform quality assessment pipeline on the 657 spectrum images.
 Fig.~\ref{fig:failed_waveform_examples} presents two images that has failed to meet the ISUOG waveform clarity and dynamic range criteria, identified by our method.
-This demonstrates the promising potential of our pipeline being readily deployed as a retrospective waveform quality assessment tool.
+This demonstrates the promising potential of our pipeline being alternatively deployed as a retrospective waveform quality assessment tool.